youcef-islam/ESP32-Desktop-Monitor/README.md

-# ESP32 Pixel Stream
+# ESP32 Desktop Monitor

-Stream your computer screen to an ESP32 T-Display in real-time using efficient per-pixel updates over WiFi.
-This project enables you to mirror your monitor (or a portion of it) to a small 1.14" LCD display connected to an ESP32.
+Stream your computer screen to an ESP32 T-Display over WiFi.
+This project enables you to mirror your monitor to a small 1.14" LCD display connected to an ESP32.

 ## Hardware Requirements